msegt/introduction-to-git/course/gitlab.md

 ![GitLab welcome screen](_img/gitlab_welcome.png)

 On the 'New Project' screen you need to give your project a name in the 'Project Name' field.
 You can also add an optional description for the project.
 The 'Visibility Level' option allows you to set the visibility of the project.
 A 'private' project is only visible to you, although you can explicitly choose to give other individuals access to the project later.
 An 'internal' project will be visible to all users logged in to the GitLab server.
-Public visibility would allow the project to be seen by anyone, but this option is not permitted in the School's GitLab instance.
+Public visibility would allow the project to be seen by anyone, but this option is not permitted in the University's GitLab instance.
 The final option would allow us to add a README file to the new project.

 ?> Create a new Project called 'planets'